mirzawaqasahmed/f5-big-iq-lab/docs/index.rst

 There is lab environment available in UDF and Ravello (Oracle Public Cloud) for internal F5 users as well as Partners (please feel free to contact an `F5 representative`_).

-This lab environment `UDF Lab`_ (internal) is designed to allow for quick and easy demos of a significant portion of the BIG-IQ product.
+This lab environment UDF Lab (internal) or Ravello (external) is designed to allow for quick and easy demos of a significant portion of the BIG-IQ product.

 .. _F5 representative: https://f5.com/products/how-to-buy#3013